EmmetCaulfield/miscellany/README.md

   * A nice little [sed script](sed/) to extract multi-line tag content.
   * An [IP to ccTLD converter](c/ip2cc/) that builds a [complete binary search tree](https://en.wikipedia.org/wiki/Binary_tree#Types_of_binary_trees) with no comparisons.
   * A [minimal perfect hashing function generator](c/phash/)
+  * A [pseudo-random memory bandwidth measurement](c/prmembm) utility that uses the [M-sequence generator](c/mseq/) to measure temporal and energy bandwidth of random accesses to a power-of-two sized memory block.

 #### Software Analysis ####